-The profile: selection logic is defined by the recommend: section of the CR:
+The profile: selection logic is defined by the recommend: section of the CR.
+The recommend: section is a list of items to recommend the profiles based on a selection criteria.

 If <match> is omitted, a profile match (for example, true) is assumed.